-- 5.16.
+5.16.
 Paragraph (2) provides additional guidance on the interpretation and application of Principle 5(1).
-Principle 5(2)(a) confirms that law applies to a proprietary issue regardless of whether (i) the participants in the relevant network refute the application of any law and exclusively want to rely on code, and (ii) the application of the law is said to be too complex or to produce unclear outcomes or to disrupt the functioning of the network, as a consequence of the nature of the technology, or of the international character of the network.
+Principle 5(2)(a) confirms that proprietary issues are subject to law regardless of whether (i) the participants in the relevant network refute the application of any law and exclusively want to rely on code, and (ii) the application of the law is said to be too complex or to produce unclear outcomes or to disrupt the functioning of the network, as a consequence of the nature of the technology, or of the international character of the network.
 Principle 5(2)(b) makes it clear that a specification of applicable law in a digital asset, or in a system, can be determined by looking at records (in the sense of information recorded electronically or by other means) attached to or associated with the digital asset, system, but only if such records are readily available for those dealing with the asset.
 Persons dealing with the asset, who will be able to view these records, are treated, by virtue of their dealing, as having consented to the specified applicable law: this is the effect of Principle 5(2)(c).

-Principle 5(2)(f) is discussed in commentary 5.10. - 5.17.
+5.17.
 The effect of Principles 5(2)(d) and 5(2)(e) is that the specified applicable law applies to all digital assets of the same description from the time the digital asset is created or issued, but if the applicable law changes from a later time, pre-existing rights in the digital asset are not affected.
 It is particularly important that all digital assets of the same description be governed by the same applicable law.
 Changes in the applicable law should be avoided if at all possible.
 If such changes were to occur, transitional provisions that ensure that the same law applies to all such digital assets at all times would be essential.
+Principle 5(2)(f) is discussed in Commentary 5.10.

-Principle 5(3) and 5(4)
+Principles 5(3) and 5(4)